 - Creating and maintaining privacy training and privacy awareness efforts to educate employees about the importance of handling personal information with care;

-- Providing legal guidance on information incidents, breaches, and complaints;
+- Providing legal guidance on information incidents, breaches, and complaints and contracting with third parties that process personal data on Cigna's behalf;

 - Investigating and responding to potential privacy incidents, overseeing corrective action plans, and providing required notifications;